grokify/ringcentral-sdk-ruby/docs/usage/messages/Fax-Messages.md

 RingCentral supports 29 file types including PDF, TIFF, DOCX, DOC, XLSX, XLS, RTF, HTML, XML and many more.
 These are listed in the API Developer Guide.

+### Is providing a filename in the Content-Disposition header necessary?

+A filename isn't necessary but if you provide one, it will be displayed in the RingCentral Online Account Portal.

 ### Why can the faxPageCount change?

 When a fax request is first submitted the `faxPageCount` is set to 0 when when `messageStatus` is set to `Queued` because the fax hasn't been rendered yet so the number of pages haven't been counted.
 When the fax is successfully rendered and sent with `messageStatus` set to `Sent` the `faxPageCount` will be properly populated.
 In the event that the message is not successfully sent and the `messageStatus` is set to `SendingFailed`, the `faxPageCount` property may or may not be sent depending on the type of failure.